galois1915/Computer-vision/README.md

 Even better approach is to use functionality in **Torchvision library**, namely <code>ImageFolder</code>.
 It does all the preprocessing steps automatically, and also assigns labels to images according to the directory structure

-## Simple dense neural network (DNN)
+## Dense neural network (DNN)
+Deep Neural Network (DNN), also called Deep Nets, is a neural network with a certain level of complexity.
+It can be considered as stacked neural networks, or networks composed of several layers, usually two or more, that include input, output, and at least one hidden layer in between.
+PUTIMAGE
-Fully-connected layer or Dense layer:
+Fully-connected layer (Dense layer):
 * imge shape
 * input layer (flatten)
 * output layer (softmax)